Man in NYC killed when elevator drops, crushes him between shaft and wall: report

 Around 8:30 a.m., the unidentified man was exiting the elevator into the lobby of the building, located in the Kips Bay neighborhood on the East Side of Manhattan, when the elevator malfunctioned, according to WABC-TV.

 The elevator reportedly left the man trapped between the elevator car and a wall within the elevator shaft.
-He was pronounced dead at the scene, the news outlet reported.
+He was pronounced dead at the scene.

 The city's fire department tweeted Thursday morning they were investigating "a confined space incident" at a location on Third Avenue and East 25th Street, but didn't immediately provide additional information online.